Emualluig/Phonemote/README.md

 PhonemoteDesktop detects if PowerPoint is installed and obtains a list of all open presentations.

-PhonemoteDesktop then creates a server and displays on the GUI a QR cpde for PhonemoteMobile to scan.
+PhonemoteDesktop then creates a server and displays on the GUI as QR code for PhonemoteMobile to scan.

 PhonemoteMobile scans the QR code and this connects Mobile to Desktop.